AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-account-engagement.md

 Your [!DNL Salesforce] account should have the [!DNL Salesforce] `Account Engagement Administrator role`.
 This is required to [create custom prospect fields](https://help.salesforce.com/s/articleView?id=sf.pardot_fields_create_custom_field.htm&type=5).

-Finally, your account should also be able to access the [!DNL Account Engagement Lightning App](https://help.salesforce.com/s/articleView?id=sf.pardot_lightning_enable.htm&type=5).
+Finally, your account should also be able to access the [[!DNL Account Engagement Lightning App]](https://help.salesforce.com/s/articleView?id=sf.pardot_lightning_enable.htm&type=5).

 Reach out to [[!DNL Salesforce] Support](https://www.salesforce.com/company/contact-us/?d=cta-glob-footer-10) or your [!DNL Salesforce] account administrator if you do not have an account, or the account is missing the [!DNL Marketing Cloud Account Engagement] subscription or the [!DNL Account Engagement Administrator role].